L1ghtRay/to-be-discussed/README.md

 		- Dark (Very Rare)
 	- Uses Shield of Physical or Magical type to reduce damage while having some restriction on the user (slow movement while shielding, mana usage, stun if shield breaks, etc.)
 	- Dodging which will completely negate % damage (depends on how successful the dodge is) which also giving you a counter attack option in some cases (depends on various things, for example a high difference in agility stat between the attacker and defender)
+	- Boss monsters’ attack pattern changes depending upon the number of players that is in combat around it.
+Its health and damage output scales along with the number of players.
+	- All Weapons have a normal attack combo but for some weapons after gaining enough proficiency you can unlock different combos.
+You gain proficiency by dealing damage to enemies with the weapon.
+	- Magic is of 2 types: Spell-Circle magic and Incantation magic.
+Spell-Circle magic is powerful magic but it requires you to stand till for a while.
+Incantation magic just straight up sends the spell out of your weapon.